Keerthi05Yeggoni/Smart-Dhobi-System/README.md

-SmartDhobi — Campus Laundry Management System SmartDhobi is a web application built to simplify the laundry process in hostel environments.
+# SmartDhobi — Campus Laundry Management System
+SmartDhobi is a web application built to simplify the laundry process in hostel environments.
 It allows students to submit their laundry bags and track progress, enables staff to update washing stages, and provides administrators with complete oversight.
 This version is implemented fully on the front end using React and LocalStorage for demonstration purposes.

-1. Features
+## Features
-Student Module:
+I) Student Module:
 ⦁	Login using roll number
 ⦁	One-time profile setup
 ⦁	Submit laundry with Bag ID and clothes count